 Co.
 Roscommon: Ardcarn, Ballinameen, Boyle, Breedoge, Croghan (Estersnow, Killukin + 1 townland from Killummod), Keadue, Rockingham, Shankill.

-The Ex-Officio Guardians for Boyle Union :—Lord Viscount Lorton (Rockingham House), Owen Lloyd Esq, Oliver D. J. Grace Esq.
+The Ex-Officio Guardians for Boyle Union:—Lord Viscount Lorton (Rockingham House), Owen Lloyd Esq, Oliver D. J. Grace Esq.
 (Mantua House), Morgan Crofton (Abbey View, Boyle), Thos.
 McDermott-Roe, Esq.
-Guardians after having rejected all plans for anything other than new work house, have written to the Mr. George Wilkinson, architect of the Poor Law Commissioners on the subject.
+Guardians after having rejected all plans for anything other than new workhouse have written to Mr George Wilkinson, the architect of the Poor Law Commissioners on the subject.
 [Limerick Chronicle - 4 September 1839]

-Boyle Workhouse was declared fit for the reception of paupers on 6th December 1841, opened the week of 20 December, and received its first admissions on 31st December 1841.
+The Poor House in Boyle was declared fit for the reception of paupers on 6th December 1841, opened the week of 20 December, and received its first admissions on 31st December 1841.

-Only residents of the above Electoral Districts would have applied or qualified to enter Teach na mBocht Mhainistir na Búille aka the Poor House in Boyle.
+Only residents of the above Electoral Districts would have applied or qualified to enter.
 Their nearest market town may have been Boyle, Keadue, Elphin, Frenchpark, Croghan, Tubbercurry, Ballymote, Riverstown, or Ballaghaderreen, but not every townland connected to those towns was served by Boyle Union.

 During the famine in the mid-1840s, sheds were erected to accommodate additional inmates.
 The idiot wards were extended to accommodate fever patients and a 44-bed fever hospital was erected at the south-west of the site.
 A burial ground was situated nearby.